children

 Your counsellor:

-Close the door on our offer of therapy.
-If you find it too difficult the first time, you can come when you are ready
+Judge you or tell you what to do.
+Minimise or dismiss your feelings.
+Close the door on therapy.
+If it feels too difficult the first time, you can come back when you're ready.

 Support for Non-English Speakers

-If English is not your first language, we will explore options for providing an interpreter.
-If you have been referred by a professional organisation, we may ask them to assist with language support.
-If we are unable to meet your needs, we will refer you to organisations that can provide specialist assistance.
+If English isn't your first language, we'll explore interpreter options.
+If you've been referred by a professional organisation, we may ask them to help with language support.
+Where we can't meet your needs directly, we'll refer you to an organisation that can.